-Rapid Software Testing: a set of skills and a mindset for excellent software testing
+Rapid Software Testing: skills and mindset for excellent testing

 Development is the work of human beings, software is complex and projects evolve unpredictably.
 With hardly enough information available the team has to develop a product.
 Testing should have started yesterday.
 The basis for these tests will be obsolete tomorrow.
 Context-driven testing means that test goals, approach and documentation are based on the details of your specific situation.
 Skills and experience exceed the use of a standard recipe.register download

 After this training:

 - You will know that the brain of the tester is his most important tool.

 - You can think and talk about testing with self-confidence.

 - You will know how context influences your decisions and how both continuously change.